komola/salad/README.md

 * Grunt
 * Bower

-The whole application should be instrumented using application configurations.
+The whole application is instrumented using application configurations.
 Configurations should register routes and according controllers.

 ## Brief "Getting started" guide